 Typically, in humans, we would check for memory functionality and brain function.
 Unfortunately, we cannot do this for our dogs.
 If you notice any of these symptoms for your dog’s head trauma, it’s important to get them to a veterinarian right now.
 These symptoms can potentially lead to significant injuries and should be dealt with immediately.

 Types of Dog Head Trauma

-A dog’s skull is thicker than a humans, so relatively speaking the animals can tolerate a significant amount of head trauma due to their skulls that are thicker than a human’s.
-However, rough dog play or if your dog fell and hit their head can causes several different types of dog head trauma.
+A dog’s skull is thicker than a humans, so relatively speaking the animals can tolerate a significant amount of head trauma due to their skulls that are thicker than a human.
+However, rough dog play or if your dog fell and hit their head can cause several different types of dog head trauma.
 Below are the most common types of dog head trauma:

 - Dog Concussion.
 Like humans, dogs can get concussions when they receive a traumatic injury to the brain.
 If you suspect that your dog had a concussion, it’s important to get them to a calm place and be observant.
 Monitor your dog and make note of any instances of nausea, pain, and lethargy.
 Dog concussions can range from mild to severe, and it’s best just to monitor your dog unless they exhibit symptoms.

 - Brain swelling in dogs.
 Severe dog head trauma can cause significant brain swelling in dogs, this is also known as an edema.
-An edema causes brain swelling in a dog where the pressure can buildup causing the brain to press against the skull.
+Edema causes brain swelling in a dog where the pressure can build up causing the brain to press against the skull.
 This will cause severe discomfort for your dog and may be fatal if left untreated.

 - Hemorrhage.
-In addition to brain swelling in dogs, your dog may also get bleeding around their brain.
-When your dog has uncontrolled bleeding in their brain this is known as a hemorrhage.
-If you think the impact of dog’s head trauma was severe enough to cause a brain injury, you need to see a veterinarian right away.
+In addition to brain swelling in dogs, your dog may also get bleeding around the brain.
+When your dog has uncontrolled bleeding in the brain this is known as a hemorrhage.
+If you think the impact of a dog’s head trauma was severe enough to cause a brain injury, you need to see a veterinarian right away.